Antkmk/Antkmk/README.md

 <p>You'll find documentation outlining the prefabs, scripts, scenes, and resources used in the app.
 You'll also find a PDF document that diagrams the architecture of the app and its features. </p>

 <p><b>HOW</b> to use the template: The documentation outlines and describes everything that goes into this app.
-The documentation also includes links to some of the resources I used to find some of the solutions and "how tos" that I use.</p>
+The documentation also includes links to some of the resources, solutions, and "how tos" that I found useful.</p>

 <p>Once you've downloaded the app you can run it in the Unity editor, or on an Android or iOS device.</p>